 The Horse Crisis

-World Horse Welfare and five other major welfare charities in Britain are warning of an emerging horse crisis that could see as many as 7,000 horses needing homes, and are calling for the public and the government to help.
+World Horse Welfare and five other major welfare charities in Britain are grappling with a horse crisis with thousands of horses at risk of abandonment and neglect, and needing homes.
+We have called for the public and the government to help.